 Research released today by the eSafety Commissioner shows 6 in 10 young people play multiplayer games.
 Of these, 17 per cent, or approximately 200,000 young Australians, experienced in-game bullying in a 12 month period.

-“We welcome Roblox as the first multiplayer, online gaming platform to join our scheme.
+“We welcome Roblox as the first multiplayer gaming platform to join our scheme.
 Given the high volume of global engagement, and the extent to which cyberbullying, and other safety issues, are affecting young people on gaming platforms, Roblox is setting the standard for others to follow.”

-Yubo, formally known as ‘Yellow’ is a social video app with over 15 million users globally, allowing teenagers to create communities of friends.
+Yubo, formally known as ‘Yellow’ is a social networking app with over 10 million users globally, allowing teenagers to connect with others based on their location.

 “I applaud Yubo for extensively reworking its safety features to make its platform safer for teens.
 Altering its age restrictions, improving its real identity policy, setting clear policies around inappropriate content and cyberbullying, and giving users the ability to turn location data off demonstrates that Yubo is taking user safety seriously” says Ms Inman Grant.